 Molly Aylward – Head of Early Years and Reception Teacher

-Molly joined Oxford High Prep School 4 years ago.
+Molly joined Oxford High Prep School in September 2016.
 Prior to that, she gained a degree in Early Childhood Studies from the University of Bristol and a PGCE in London.
 Molly’s favourite thing about teaching at OHS is, ‘without a doubt, the girls.
 Each girl at Oxford High School is an absolute delight to teach and it is amazing to watch the progress they make over the year.’
 Molly recognises that girls thrive in the creative yet academic environment fostered by OHS, where girls come first in every thing we do and the school always seeks to think about how to create the best possible future for every girl, both pastorally and academically, right from day one.

 Leeanda Chadfield – Reception Class Teacher